-Mink, a left-handed junior and University of Florida commit, worked steady on the hill for five innings, allowing four total hits and striking out five.
+Mink, a right-handed junior and University of Florida commit, worked steady on the hill for five innings, allowing four total hits and striking out five.

 “As long as I threw strikes, I knew our team had the bats to swing it,” Mink said.
 “My job was just to keep the game as close as I could.”

 The Hurricanes got the extra run needed in the third as junior Mitchell Farris (2-for-3) crushed a belt-high change-up from Aleman over the fence in right for the first home run of his high school career.

 “I was just trying to do anything to help out my team, because I knew this was going to be a low scoring game with great pitching on both sides,” Farris said.
 “I just stayed calm, relaxed and didn’t overthink anything.”

 |PHU junior Mitchell Farris connects on a Franco Aleman changeup for the game-deciding, solo home run in the third inning.
 Special thanks to Craig Forant, owner of Five2Five Multimedia Corp. for this photo (click here to see Craig's other great photos from the game on Twitter)|